onepub-dev/dcli/README.md

 DShell also allows you to compile your script and any dependencies to a native executable.

 ```
-dshell compile <scriptname.dart> -o exename
+dshell compile <scriptname.dart>
 ```

-The `-o` option is optional.
-If not specified the resulting executable will be called `<scriptname>` without the `.dart` extension.

-The `-o` option also allows a path to be specified so you can install the executable directly into a directory such as `/usr/bin`.

-DShell will automatically marke your new exec as executable using `chmod +x`.
+DShell will automatically mark your new exec as executable using `chmod +x`.

 Run you natively compiled script to see just how much faster it is now:
 ```